wentzelit/html5inarow/script_test/test_list.md

 - ~~A new game has a circle token type~~
 - ~~Make TokenTypes static~~

+- The player in the game are in a dictionary

 ###Ending the game
 - game ends when there are five tokens of the same kind in a row